mattvenn/technology-communicator-website/content/english/stem/zero-to-asic-course.md

 Seeing such interest in this topic gave me a bit of an energy boost and I began wondering if I could find enough people to share the cost of producing an ASIC.
 I worked up a quick course structure and started getting feedback from people in the industry.
 It looked like if there 10 people all willing to put in $1000 we could do it.

-This was when I first met Mohammed Kassem and Tim Edwards from [Efabless](https://efabless.com/) who have continued to be extremely helpful.
-I also spoke to Olof Kindgren who I'd met at WOSH.
-He said I should talk to Tim Ansell because there was something in the pipeline that might change how I was planning to make an ASIC!

-Then in late June 2020 we had the [announcement from Tim](https://www.youtube.com/watch?v=EczW2IWdnOM) about the Open Source PDK and the Google sponsored shuttle.
+In late June 2020 we had the [announcement from Tim](https://www.youtube.com/watch?v=EczW2IWdnOM) about the Open Source PDK and the Google sponsored shuttle.
 This of course changed everything!
 We now had an Open Source, production ready [PDK](https://www.zerotoasiccourse.com/terminology/pdk) along with a new set of tools called [OpenLANE](https://www.zerotoasiccourse.com/terminology/openlane) that aimed to turn your [HDL](https://www.zerotoasiccourse.com/terminology/hdl) into the files needed for ASIC manufacture.
 I was quickly able to use OpenLANE to turn my [FPGA VGA clock design](https://www.zerotoasiccourse.com/post/vga_clock/) into [GDS2 files](https://www.zerotoasiccourse.com/terminology/gds2).